bartulem/bartulem.github.io/_posts/2020-02-02-bartulem-site-launched.md

 date: 2020-02-16
 ---

 A long time coming, but my personal site is officially in operation.
-Poke your nose in, comment and do suggest how I can improve the content.
+Poke your nose in, feel free to comment and suggest how I can improve the overall appearance.

 This section will host mainly private content, sometimes in English, sometimes in Croatian, depending on the mood and targeted audience.
 Thanks for visiting.